 A student must not receive or provide any unauthorized assistance on an examination.
 During an examination a student may use only materials authorized by the faculty.

-When a student submits work with his or her name on it, this is a written statement that credit for the work belongs to that student alone.
+When a student submits work with their name on it, this is a written statement that credit for the work belongs to that student alone.
 If the work was a product of collaboration, each student is expected to clearly acknowledge in writing all persons who contributed to its completion.

 Unless the instructor explicitly states otherwise, it is dishonest to collaborate with others when completing any assignment or test, performing laboratory experiments, writing and/or documenting computer programs, writing papers or reports, and completing problem sets.